Tuition and Financial Aid

 When making a decision about which college to attend, the cost of attendance and the availability of financial assistance are important considerations.
 The resources on this page provide access to a number of helpful resources and information related to tuition and financial aid.

-- The USG Tuition Rates for Fiscal Year 2014
+- USG Tuition Rates

 University System of Georgia students continue to benefit from low tuition.
 When compared to the tuition paid by students attending similar institutions in other states, the tuition paid by students in Georgia ranks among the lowest.